1jour1vin

 Wine rated (2023 guide) 99/100

-The tightness and tension of this wine are impressive when you consider that the youngest wine from this vineyard dates from 2015 (a hot, dry year), and that some wines date back to 2000.
+The tightness and tension of this wine are impressive considering that the youngest wine from this vineyard dates back to 2015 (a hot, dry year), and some wines date back to 2000.
 Ginger and orange zest.
-A little crème brûlée.
-Medium-bodied, with notes of apple, pie crust and flowers.
-It's salty and pungent, but at the same time complex and gorgeous.
-Chamomile and other floral teas underline it all.
-The finish is rich and savory.
+A hint of crème brûlée.
+It is medium-bodied, with notes of apple, pie crust, and flowers.
+It is salty and spicy, yet complex and magnificent.
+Chamomile and other floral teas underscore the whole.
+The finish is rich and flavorful.
 Very good release.
 It really takes off at the end.
-Drink it or keep it.
+Drink now or hold.

 Jeb Dunnuck